Deyspring/Hydra_transcripts/README.md

 03/03
-Voted.
-Haunted by ruminatingthoughts about unexpected afternoon fete by Richard.
-I was late comimg back from lunch.
-I do not want to be thinking about work right now.
-I have little free time now and I don't want to spend it thinking about work!!!
-Did feel more energetic this morning, but I'm not sure if that's because I accidentally took my thyroid med in the evening.
-Sometimes this helps me sleep deeper.
-I'm not sure if that was the case last night.
-Anyways, save this experiment for the weekend.

 Back to the work with element_s_
 *Reminder, absolute xpaths are a super bad idea and you're using them.
 Change them to relative paths.

-As Mark Twain said" I did not have time to write a short letter, so I wrote a long one"

-The solution was super simple, fast and compact.
-I now have a tidy search_terms module

--Changed most absolute xpaths.
+As Mark Twain said" I did not have time to write a short letter, so I wrote a long one" The solution was super simple, fast and compact.
+I now have a tidy search_terms module -Changed most absolute xpaths.

 Todo